 If you’re a new restaurant or haven’t had a seating layout set up just yet, you can still do the same with your new serving team.
 Try a few different layouts if possible, and see which one seems to fit the space – and the team – best.

-Want to find out more handy tips and tricks of the trade for your restaurant space?
+Do you want to find out more handy tips and tricks of the trade for your restaurant space?
 Want more inspiration on how to design your dining room?
 Want to see what JB Commercial can do for your interiors?
 Pop a message our way here, or give us a call on 01933 411876.